 Additional business taxes

-You must register for VAT if your annual taxable turnover exceeds, or you expect it to exceed, the VAT threshold.
-It is currently set at £85,000 (2017-18).
+You must register for register for VAT if your annual taxable turnover exceeds, or you expect it to exceed, the VAT threshold.
+It is currently set at £85,000 (2021/2022 tax year).
 Voluntary registration is possible if your turnover is less than the threshold.
 There are a number of benefits to voluntary VAT registration.

 If you employ any staff, you must register as an employer and operate PAYE.
 You will deduct Income Tax and National Insurance Contributions (NICs) from your employees’ wages each pay period.
 You may also have to pay employer’s Class 1 NICs if your employees earn above a certain amount.